Child friendly resorts in Asia

 In Manila, Casino Resorts World Manila (www.rwmanila.com) has three hotels: Maxims Hotel, Marriott Hotel and the Remington, just opposite Manila’s international airport.
 No matter where you stay, Resorts World’s towering GameZoo will offer ample distraction for the young 'uns, with its whopping 54 gaming stations, mini bowling alley, 4D rollercoaster and much more.
 And for the oldies, Resorts World offers more than 300 tables of Baccarat, Blackjack, Sic Bo and several other guaranteed money grabbers.

 Conveniently located in the midst of bustling Manila, near shopping hubs like the Mall of Asia, and family attractions like Manila Zoo and Ocean Park, the five-star Sofitel Philippine Plaza (www.sofitel.com), blends a good location with comfortable luxury.
-With over 690 rooms and suites overlooking the incandescent Manila Bay, this resort offers activities for the whole family, including a lagoon swimming pool, mini golf and a playground and indoor kids club to keep the young ones busy.
+With over 690 rooms and suites overlooking the shimmering Manila Bay, this resort offers activities for the whole family, including a lagoon swimming pool, mini golf and a playground and indoor kids club to keep the young ones busy.
+This is a popular spot for weekend ‘staycations”, a popular Filipino pastime.

 Shangri-La's Boracay Resort & Spa (www.shangri-la.com/boracay/) on the wondrous island of Boracay with its fabled White Sand Beach offers a well equipped Adventure Zone for kids as well as an Entertainment Center with video games, billiards, tabble tennis and karaoke.
 This of course if you're done with the great outdoors and azure seas.